 Think Wild provides a wildlife support system in Central Oregon.

-Think Wild seeks to reduce the incidents of human/wildlife conflict between humans and wildlife through prevention education.
-When conflicts do occur, Think Wild provides veterinary treatment and care at its Erickson Road hospital currently underway, and designed to minimize treatment and recovery stress.
+Think Wild seeks to reduce the incidents of conflict between humans and wildlife through prevention education.
+When conflicts do occur, Think Wild provides veterinary treatment and care at the wildlife hospital.

 • Wildlife Hospital - rescue and rehabilitation of injured/orphaned wildlife